kea012/chessgamemirror/README.md

 Chess Game Menu:

-create new game enter “cng”
+Enter 'S' to start a new game or 'Q' to quit the program

-to quit game enter “qg”
+Enter 'M' to make a movee or 'Q' to quit game

-make a move enter “m”

 m

-Enter position of piece.
+Enter a position to select a piece.

 A2

-Where do you want to move this piece?
+Enter a position to move selected piece to or 'R' to select a different piece Possible moves: A3, A4

 A3

+Enter 'C' to confirm movement or 'R' to select a different position

 Display Board: